michhar/pytorch-azure-vm/README.md

-# New Data Science Virtual Machine Kernel for PyTorch 1.0 Projects
+# New Data Science Virtual Machine for PyTorch v1.0 and v0.3.1 Projects

-The goal of this repository is to supply a simple mechanism for deploying setting up a PyTorch 1.0 (Preview) environment (https://pytorch.org/).
+The goal of this repository is to supply a simple mechanism for deploying setting up a PyTorch 1.0 (Preview) and PyTorch 0.3.1 (legacy release no longer available) environment ([See official PyTorch page for other releases](https://pytorch.org/)).
 The button below deploys to an [Ubuntu-based Data Science VM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) (NC-series) to azure and installs the relevant dependencies.

+Both builds of PyTorch include LibTorch.

 **NOTE**: An Azure subscription is required - see below.